Error Handling

 Don't Swallow Errors

 Always either handle an error appropriately or re-raise it.
-Silent failures make debugging extremely difficult.
+Silent failures make debugging extremely difficult in multi-agent workflows.